jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 The other computers on the network will need to know the address of the server.
 You can find this information at the bottom of the main page.

-The scoreboard, welcome page and playoff brackets have a place at the top for text to be displayed, this can be changed from the [admin index](http://localhost:9080/fll-sw/admin/).
+The scoreboard, welcome page and head to head brackets have a place at the top for text to be displayed, this can be changed from the [admin index](http://localhost:9080/fll-sw/admin/).
 It's labeled Score Display Text.

 If a team does not show up you should mark that team as a No Show in both the subjective application and in all performance runs.
 When you get to the brackets page this team will show up as last place and will still be placed on the brackets.